Groundfish and Benthic Invertebrates

 Key Vital Sign Messages

-• The fish assemblages comprising groundfish populations utilize a variety of bottom habitat types, from complex boulder and steep rocky reefs, to cobble and sand, and fine sediments.
+• The fish species groups comprising groundfish populations occupy a variety of habitat types, from complex boulder and steep rocky reefs to cobble and sand and fine sediments.
 Quantifying the available habitats is important to understanding strategies for recovery actions.
+Forage fish are also important food resources for many groundfish species.

 Background Documents